ankit00010/User-Management-API/README.md

 ## Install Dependencies

-To install the necessary dependencies, run the following command:
+To install the necessary dependencies, open your terminal and run the following command:

     ```bash
     npm install

-## Setup

 2. Set up a `.env` file in the root directory with the following content:
    ```env